nxp-imx/imx-sm/sm/doc/arch.md

 SCFW versus SM {#SCFW_ARCH}
 ==============

-The system manager (SM) on i.MX9 has a similar function as the system controller firmware (SCFW) did on i.MX8.
+The System Manager (SM) on i.MX9 has a similar function as the system controller firmware (SCFW) did on i.MX8.
 Below is a comparison of the API:

 |SCFW Services | SCMI Protocols | Comment|